 Graduates will be prepared for technical and managerial roles in public relations firms, as well as corporate and nonprofit organizations.
-Special topic courses enhance students’ understanding of the public relations function as it relates to media relations, crisis communication, social media, community relations, sports communication, government relations, international communication, and other practice areas.
+Special topic courses enhance students’ understanding of the public relations function as it relates to media relations, crisis communication, social media, community relations, sports communication, nonprofit organizations, public opinion, public affairs/government relations, international communication, and other practice areas.

 Students Majoring in Public Relations

 Students are required to complete 61 hours within the college, including the following core courses (43 hours):

 These courses may also be taken as Group A electives if not used to satisfy major core requirements.

 Media and Communication (9 hours):

 Students are encouraged to develop a concentration within another media and communication major area.
 Students not desiring to specialize may take any media and communication courses in any combination to satisfy the Group B requirement, including additional public relations courses beyond those needed to satisfy the public relations core and elective requirements.

 Cognate (15 Hours):

 Students majoring in public relations are encouraged to take 15 hours outside the college to develop a cognate, ideally focusing on a topic that will prepare them for a particular public relations role or practice area.
 Alternately, public relations majors also have the option of selecting additional Group B courses to satisfy the Group C requirement.

 MCOM Global Communication Courses